 Sustained long-term funding is the preeminent challenge for reinvigorating the National Scenic Byways Program.
 The funding must be dedicated for scenic byways, versus simply expanding the eligibility of other federal-aid highway funds to be used for scenic byway projects.
 The funding must also have contract authority, ensuring the certainty of annual funds under a multiyear authorization.

-enic Byway, Florida
+Mohawk Towpath National Scenic Byway, Florida